Premenstrual dysphoric disorder: Pathophysiology

 PMDD mood symptoms are only present in menstruating women.
 Thus, symptoms do not occur during pregnancy, after menopause, or in women who have anovulatory cycles.
 Other mood disorders typically persist across all reproductive life events and are independent of a woman's menstrual cycle.

 The current consensus on the cause of PMDD is a combination of heightened sensitivity to fluctuating levels of certain hormones (i.e., the reproductive hormones), environmental stress, and genetic predisposition.
 The sex steroids—estrogen and progesterone—are neuroactive; they have been noted in rat models to be involved in serotonin pathways.
 Serotonin is involved in mood regulation alongside estrogen, whose receptors are found in the prefrontal cortex and hippocampus—the regions most known for their involvement in regulating one's mood and cognition overall.

 While the timing of symptoms suggests hormonal fluctuations as the cause of PMDD, a demonstrable hormonal imbalance in women with PMDD has not been identified.
 Levels of reproductive hormones and their metabolites in women with and without PMDD are indistinguishable.
 It is instead hypothesized that women with PMDD are more sensitive to normal levels of hormone fluctuations, predominantly estrogen and progesterone, which produces biochemical events in the nervous system that cause the premenstrual symptoms.
 These symptoms are more predominant in women with a predisposition to the disorder.

-It is apparent that premenstrual disorders are biologically driven and are not only psychological or cultural phenomena.
+It is apparent that premenstrual disorders are biologically driven and are not simply psychological or cultural phenomena.
 PMDD has been reported by menstruating women worldwide, indicating a biological basis that is not geographically selective.
 Most psychologists infer that this disorder is caused by both a reaction to hormone flux and also genetic components.
 There is evidence of heritability of (retrospectively reported) premenstrual symptoms from several twin and family studies done in the 1990s, with the heritability of PMDD proving to be about 56%.